-- Complete a FAFSA at www.fafsa.ed.gov and be sure to use the IRS Data Retrieval, if eligible, to import tax data to the FAFSA. - Be sure you've submitted the FAFSA with SCC's federal School Code, 008466.
+- Go to studentaid.gov and click "Complete the FAFSA Form" from the "Apply for Aid" drop-down menu. - Use the IRS Data Retrieval, if eligible, to import tax data to the FAFSA. - Be sure to submit the FAFSA and use SCC's federal School Code, 008466.